-- To recognize, honour and pay tribute to Ontario individuals and teams who have attained extraordinary achievement in the sport of basketball in Ontario, Canada and/or internationally.
+- To recognize, honour and pay tribute to individuals and teams from Ontario who have attained extraordinary achievement, given distinguished service and/or made major contributions to basketball domestically or internationally.

 - To establish and maintain an official archive for basketball in Ontario.

-- To oversee the operation of the Ontario Basketball Hall of Fame.
+- To oversee the operation of the OBA Hall of Fame.

 - To review all Hall of Fame processes and procedures to ensure they are consistent with the goals and objectives of Ontario Basketball.

 - To recommend to the Board of Directors individuals who should be considered for selection to the Ontario Basketball Hall of Fame.

 - To review and confirm biannually a Selection Committee for the OBA Hall of Fame.